RainePark/sentral-ics-to-json/README.md

 ## Limitations
 * The script ignores classes from before and after school due as this syntax varies between schools and is not standard.
 * The script does not take into account A/B weeks and will only output the timetable for the first full (Mon-Fri) week scheduled for the term.
-You can implement A/B week yourself by modifying the code to run <code>getweekdata()</code> twice using a different <code>firsteventdate</code> the second iteration that has a timedelta of 1 week.
+You can implement A/B week yourself by modifying the code to run <code>getweekdata()</code> twice using a different <code>firsteventdate</code> that has a timedelta of 1 week in the second iteration.

 ## License
 This project is licensed under the